samyukthdraj/edusmart/README.txt

-This project is an E-learning platform developed by Nidhal Abidi and Oussama Aouini as a summer project .
+This project is an E-learning platform developed by Samyukth Dharmarajan, Lloyd Michael, Eirene Nikky, Ankith Issac Dominic and as a summer project .
 We used for the front end : html , css , javascript and bootstrap (a framework) . for the back end we used : php and databases .